From generalized permutahedra to Grothendieck polynomials via flow polytopes: Newton polytopes of left-degree polynomials

-The question of when a polynomial has polytopal support is a very natural one, and has recently been investigated for various polynomials from algebra and combinatorics by Monical, Tokcan and Yong in \cite{newtonalgcom}, who refer to this notion as the SNP property (saturated Newton polytope property).
+The question of when a polynomial has SNP is a very natural one, and has recently been investigated for various polynomials from algebra and combinatorics by Monical, Tokcan and Yong in \cite{MTY}.

 Recall from Definition \ref{ldsequencesfromF} that for a simple graph $G$ and a subset $F\subseteq E(G\backslash 0)$, $\LD(G,F)$ denotes the submultiset of $\LD(G)$ consisting of sequences occurring as the first column of an array in $\Sol(F)$.
 Just as in Section \ref{sec3}, for the remainder of this section we add the simplifying assumption that $G$ has no multiple edges.
 All of the results of this section are also valid for graphs with multiple edges, with similar proof and notation modifications to those described in Section \ref{sec6}.